-Since 2009 Rhyl CC and VC Melyd have combined their resources to run road cycling time trials in the Denbigh area.
+Since 2009 Rhyl CC and VC Melyd combined their resources to run road cycling time trials in the Denbigh/Ruthin area.
+As of January 1st 2018 they are joined by Ruthin Cycling Club.
 These are club events ( Type B ) that are run in accordance with the rules and guidance provided by the National governing body for Time Trials – Cycling Time Trials ( CTT ).
 See CTT regulations for details.

 The locations of the start and meeting points where signing on takes place are shown under the Find Us section of this website.

 Riders should arrive at least 15 minutes before the scheduled start time to sign on.
 Early event start times are used at the start and end of the season for reasons of safety.
 Check the start times on the Time Trial Calendar shown in the Calendar section of this website.

 There is a 40 rider limit.
 Arrive and sign-on early to avoid disappointment.
 Entry to eligible riders is on a ‘first come first served’ basis.